Jumungus/IT5016-Research-Repository/main1.md

 *Most importantly, this will help to build your intellectual confidence as a researcher and technical acumen and a practitioner."*

-The chose the above quotes from my assesment as I felt they where important points to focus on.

 I find it good when working in IT to almost redo my work once I have gained skills and experience.
 ### My Software Project Research & Exploration